dgunning/MathMastery/docs/learning_plans/unit1/lesson_content/lesson7_completing_the_square.md

 ## Next Steps

-Once your teen is comfortable with completing the square, you can move on to:
+Once you are comfortable with completing the square, you can move on to:
 1. Working with radicals and radical equations
 2. Solving more complex quadratic equations
 3. The discriminant and its relationship to roots
 4. Linear-quadratic systems and their applications

-Remember: Completing the square is a powerful technique that will serve your teen in higher mathematics.
-It's worth taking the time to ensure they have a solid grasp of this process before moving on to more advanced topics.
+**Remember:** Completing the square is a powerful technique that will serve you in higher mathematics.
+It's worth taking the time to ensure you have a solid grasp of this process before moving on to more advanced topics.